arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/Maskings.md

 - `path` (string): which field to mask
 - `type` (string): masking function name `"datetime"`
+- `begin` (string, _default: `"1970-01-01T00:00:00.000"`_):
-- `begin` (string): earliest point in time to return.
-  Date time string in ISO 8601 format
+  earliest point in time to return.
+Date time string in ISO 8601 format.
+- `end` (string, _default: now_):
-- `end` (string): latest point in time to return.
-  Date time string in ISO 8601 format
+  latest point in time to return.
+Date time string in ISO 8601 format.
+  In case a partial date time string is provided (e.g. `2010-06` without day and time) the earliest date and time is assumed (`2010-06-01T00:00:00.000`).
+  The default value is the current system date and time.
-- `format` (string<!--, default: ???-->): the formatting string format is described in [DATE_FORMAT()](../../../AQL/Functions/Date.html#dateformat).
+- `format` (string, _default: `""`_): the formatting string format is described in [DATE_FORMAT()](../../../AQL/Functions/Date.html#dateformat).
+  If no format is specified, then the result will be an empty string.

 **Example**